 Another great idea is to ask older kids with long hair to consider donating to a charity like Pantene’s Beautiful Lengths or Locks of Love.
 These programs take donations of hair to create hairpieces for kids who are suffering from hair loss from medical issues.
 If your kid is considering a back-to-school makeover, it’s a wonderful time to donate!

 Start the school year with a great tradition to help your kids kick the year off to a great start.
 The key to creating a lasting tradition is to simply repeat it each year.
-Your traditions can be as simple as going out for ice cream on the first day of school or taking a photo.
+Your back to school traditions can be as simple as going out for ice cream on the first day of school or taking a photo (maybe with an ice-cream-stach).
 It’s just about creating a special way to mark the beginning of an awesome school year.

-Help your kids get the most from their year and get excited about school by starting a back-to-school tradition this year!
+Help your kids get the most from their year and get excited about school by starting new traditions this year!